mozilla-services/hermes/specs/OutboundRouter.rst

 UUID's are encoded as binary data, 16 bytes in length.
 CSUUID is a cluster UUID which should be treated as a cluster identifier (first 2 bytes, int) followed by the 16 byte UUID.
+A bool is a single byte of 0 for False, 1 for True.

 All commands begin with a header packet containing an unsigned short (2 bytes) that corresponds to the type of the command being sent/received.